How Much Weight A Woman Should Lift

 I’m making a strong assumption here that why you drag your ass to the gym when you don’t even want to is because you want a defined and curvy body.
 A defined and curvy body is what you want, right?

-Okay, since a defined and curvy body is what just came out your own mouth as what you want, that means that you need muscle.2Yeah, that’s right!
+Okay, since a defined and curvy body is what just came out of your own mouth as what you want, that means that you need muscle.2Yeah, that’s right!

 What’s responsible for the definition and curves you just said you wanted is muscle, a much reviled word to your lady ears.